BACK

 4. Interior Framing: Next up was interior framing which forms the new walls for our clients’ future bedrooms, bathroom, and family room.

-Like many other homes, the framing here is composed of vertical lumber screwed into a top and bottom plate at 16" on center.
+Except for plumbing walls, the interior of the home is composed of dimensional 2x4 lumber, while the exterior is entirely composed of 2x6s to ensure the proper wall depth to properly insulate the home.
+Like many other homes, this framing consists of vertical lumber screwed into a top and bottom plate at 16" on center.
 Framing for the skylights is done on the interior while the roof will be removed only when the skylights arrive.

 Along the existing rafters, we've added some additional framing to ensure a few extra inches of insulation space.
 Though it doesn't seems like much, an extra inch or so will make a big difference in both retaining heat in winter and keeping the upper level cool during the summer months.

-The New Dormer is in
+The New Dormer is in.

 And the changes to the home are now evident.
 By keeping the dormer to the back of the home, homeowners retain the quaint cape cod aesthetic which transitions to a more modern composition along the sides and rear elevation.
 The new windows are further proof of the added space provided by removing the steeply sloping gable.
 Our next steps will be to rough-in important elements like lighting, mechanical, and plumbing and then insulate before the drywall encloses the walls for good.